P1sec/QCSuper/docs/QCSuper architecture.md

 ### Inputs API

-A module is a Python class which may expose different methods:
+An input is a Python class which may expose different methods:

 * `__init__`: will optionally receive arguments from the command line or interactive prompt (passed in sequence from the entry point `qcsuper.py`).
 * `send_request`: this function will be called when a module wants to send a Diag request packet.